BenjaminShinar/Books-Resources/udemy_mongodb_complete/section_3_4.md

 }
 ```

-in some sense, this is okay, nesting the comments seems right, as comments belong to a post, and are usually very tightly coupled with a post. but nesting the user might not be the smart idea. each user has many posts (and comments), so nesting the users inside the posts and comments might not be efficent.\
+in some sense, this is okay, nesting the comments seems right, as comments belong to a post, and are usually very tightly coupled with a post. but nesting the user might not be the smart idea. each user has many posts (and comments), so nesting the users inside the posts and comments might not be efficient.\
 it's probably better to have a users collection and posts collections, but not a comments collection.

 ```sh